ortus-docs/cfconfig-docs/using-the-cli/server-interceptors/server-start.md

 # Server Start

 Every time a server starts, CFConfig will load configuration into your server by convention.
+For Lucee servers, settings go in the server context by default.
+Since each CommandBox Lucee server only has a single web context, the differentiation is mostly moot.

 ## Import from JSON file